 We reviewed your request for the following:

-In accordance with the California Government Code, Section 6254(f), records of investigations conducted by, or investigatory files compiled by, any local police agency for law enforcement purposes are exempt from disclosure.
-To the extent that records were located, they are either investigatory records themselves or properly part of an investigative file.
-Therefore, we are denying your request.
-The records may be provided pursuant to a subpoena or court order related to pending litigation.
+In accordance with Section 6254(f) of the California Government Code, records of investigations conducted by, or investigatory files compiled by, any local police agency for law enforcement purposes, are exempt from disclosure.
+Should any records be located, 9-1-1 telephone calls, recordings, transcripts, witness statements and logs are either investigatory records themselves or properly part of an investigative file and therefore exempt from disclosure.
+The records may be produced in response to a subpoena or court order.

 Should any records be located, to the extent the information is recorded, the time, date, and location of occurrence, the time and date of the report, the name and age of the victim, and a brief statement of the circumstances can be made available to you upon request.

-If you have any questions, please respond to this email.
+If you have questions, please respond to this email.

 LAPD Discovery Section CPRA Unit